organisciak/dissertation/document/5_design_objective.md

 In different contexts, one can imagine this interface being helpful: in cases where the faster contribution style did not lower collection quality.
 For example, a less restrained tagging task might be better suited; indeed, this is similar to the fast tagging mode of the ESP Game [@ahn_labeling_2004].

- > __RQ3__: Is there a qualitative difference in contributor satisfaction across different interfaces for the same task?
+ > __RQ 2.3__: Is there a qualitative difference in contributor satisfaction across different interfaces for the same task?

 Workers did express different satisfaction with different interfaces.
 The purpose of formalizing this secondary research question was to stay sensitive of possible negative effects in worker experience accompanying the design manipulations.